 What is integrity?

-What is the term for influencing others to achieve a common goal?
+Influencing others to achieve a common goal.

 What is Leadership?

-A systematic and scientific process aimed at generating new knowledge, refining existing knowledge or extending what is already known.
+A systematic and scientific process aimed at generating new knowledge, refining existing knowledge or extending what is already known?

 What is nursing research?